bitcoinj/bitcoinj.github.io/simple-gui-wallet.md

 # Tutorial: Building a simple GUI wallet

 bitcoinj ships with a basic GUI wallet app as part of its source code.
 It's intended to be copied and used as a basis for any application that wishes to send and receive money.
 For example if you wanted to make a card game that let you gamble with real bitcoins, this would be a good place to start.

-Although such apps don't have to be a generic consumer wallet in this tutorial we'll customise the template a little bit by adding a transactions list.
-You can watch a screencast of this tutorial if you prefer.
+Although such apps don't have to be a generic consumer wallet, in this tutorial we'll customise the template a little bit by adding a transactions list.
+A screencast of this tutorial is below: as it involves GUI design work the video may be easier to follow.

-<iframe width="853" height="480" src="//www.youtube-nocookie.com/embed/9AK11JsZWVo?rel=0" frameborder="0" allowfullscreen></iframe>
+<iframe width="680" height="422" src="//www.youtube-nocookie.com/embed/9AK11JsZWVo?rel=0" frameborder="0" allowfullscreen></iframe>

 ## Step 1.
 Copy the code, rename the package and explore.